 - Place the zucchinis or koossa in a pot and cover them with cold water; place a heavy plate over them to hold them down.
 Cook on top of the stove till the liquid simmers gently for about 45 minutes to one hour or until the stuffing has expanded and is cooked.

 - Meanwhile you can cook the yogurt.
-Pour it all in a deep pan, add the beaten egg and start heating it and stirring with a wooden spoon in the same direction until the yogurt is cooked and steams, about 15 minutes total.
+Pour it all in a deep pan, add the beaten egg adn diluted cornstarch (in 1/4 cup water) and start heating it and stirring with a wooden spoon in the same direction until the yogurt is cooked and steams, about 15 minutes (or longer if needed)

 - When the zucchinis are cooked in the broth, drain them, save the broth for a soup, and add the yogurt sauce to the pot.